Vaccinations reach nursing homes as California faces crisis

 The developments come as as the crisis grows increasingly dire by many measures.

-California is distributing 5,000 body bags mostly to the hard-hit Los Angeles and San Diego areas and has 60 refrigerated trailers standing by as makeshift morgues as deaths surge.
+California is distributing 5,000 body bags mostly to the hard-hit Los Angeles and San Diego areas and has 60 refrigerated trailers standing by as makeshift morgues.
 The state is averaging 163 virus deaths per day, up from 63 just two weeks ago.

-With new cases of the infection in California averaging more than 32,000 a day — nearly as many as the entire U.S. was seeing just three months ago — hospitals in parts of the state are running out of space in intensive care wards.
+Many California hospitals are running out of space in intensive care wards, as the state records an average of about 32,500 new virus cases a day.
+That is up from about 14,000 a day at the start of the month.

+“Our hospitals are under siege and our models show no end in sight,” said Los Angeles County Health Services Director Dr. Christina Ghaly.

-In Fresno County, officials said Tuesday that just 16 ICU beds remained available and were filling rapidly.
+In Fresno County, officials said just a few ICU beds remained available and were filling rapidly.
 To keep up, the county’s hospital system has contracted with a Virginia company to supply doctors, nurses and others to staff a temporary 50-bed facility that will start receiving patients by the end of the week.

-“Unfortunately, I’m anticipating a grim set of weeks before and after the New Year, just given the trends that we’re seeing with the number of cases,” said Dr. Rais Vohra, the county’s interim public health officer.

 In Orange County, health officials planned to send large tents to four hospitals to help accommodate patients.

+Hospitals are also under pressure in Arizona, where a record 92% of beds are filled, nearly half of them with people with COVID-19.

+“That’s a staggering statistic when you think about the things that can afflict people,” said Dr. Joshua LaBaer, executive director of Arizona State University’s Biodesign Institute.
+“And it certainly means that hospitals at this point are having to make decisions about keeping people out of the hospital to keep beds available for the COVID patients.”

-In Washington, congressional leaders said they hoped to seal a deal as early as Wednesday on a package that would extend aid to individuals and businesses and help ship vaccines to millions.
+In the nation’s capital, congressional leaders said they hoped to seal a deal as early as Wednesday on a package that would extend aid to individuals and businesses and help ship vaccines to millions.
 It would include enhanced federal unemployment benefits and another round of stimulus checks.

 On Thursday, a government advisory panel will consider whether to endorse emergency use of a second vaccine, made by Moderna.